 Time needed: 10 minutes.

-How to register a domain name for your website
+How to register a GoDaddy domain name for your website

-Start by visiting a domain search engine.
-All domain registrars will have a domain name search page where you can look up the availability of any domain name you want.
+Start by visiting the GoDaddy Domain Search tool.
+All domain registrars have a domain name search page where you can look up the availability of any domain name you want.

 - Enter the domain name into the search bar